JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 Node Settings
 =============

-Nodes include multiple settings types, settings that regularly changes are drawn inside nodes directly for faster workflow, settings that doesn't change regularly are drawn in a custom panel in the properties menu to avoid clustering the UI.
+Nodes include multiple settings types, settings that regularly change are drawn inside nodes directly for faster workflow, settings that don't change regularly are drawn in a custom panel in the properties menu to avoid cluttering the UI.

 Inside the Node
 ^^^^^^^^^^^^^^^

-Settings that regularly changes are drawn inside nodes, for example:
+Settings that regularly change are drawn inside nodes, for example:

 .. image:: images/inside_node_settings.png

 Advanced Node Settings
 ^^^^^^^^^^^^^^^^^^^^^^

-Settings that doesn't change regularly are drawn in a custom panel called **Advanced Node Settings**.
+Settings that don't change regularly are drawn in a custom panel called **Advanced Node Settings**.
 The settings inside are always for the currently active node.